 - You’ll find a lot more information, practical tips, and links to resources to support you to implement culturally relevant pedagogy in all these aspects of your teaching

-- The document links to different available curricula, and we have highlighted materials we’ve created for the Teach Computing Curriculum that promote key aspects of the approach
+- The document links to different available curricula, and we have highlighted materials we’ve created for The Computing Curriculum that promote key aspects of the approach

 - We’ve also included links to academic papers and books if you want to learn more, as well as to videos and courses that you can use for professional development